 The year after The Empire Strikes Back (1980), McCall’s began releasing children’s costume patterns licensed with Lucasfilm.

 McCall’s 7772 includes costumes for five characters from the first two films: Chewbacca, Princess Leia, Yoda, Jawa, and Lord Darth Vader.
+(Update: the young Jennifer Connelly played Leia for McCall’s.)
 The Vader view calls for one single serving cereal box.
 I have several sizes available in the shop:

 Update: a customer used McCall’s 7772 to make these Jawa costumes: